dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

   * Once the plaintext is not dividable to equal-sized blocks, there will be exactly one smaller block, which will be the last block in the encryption pipeline.

   * For modes CFB and OFB, the last block of plaintext will not be used by the block cipher (as shown below).

+  * Besides, CFB and OFB modes borrow the idea from stream cipher, stream cipher does not require the length of the plaintext.

     ![Screen Shot 2020-01-19 at 3.47.57 PM](Deheng_Zhang-55199998-CS4293-Assignment1.assets/Screen Shot 2020-01-19 at 3.47.57 PM.png)